prinz-nussknacker/prinz/dev-environment/README.md

 ## Usage of GitHub docker images
 To use it on CI the `secrets.GITHUB_TOKEN` is used to authenticate to repository.
-To use it on your local machine you have to genrate Personal Access Token on [this website](https://github.com/settings/tokens) and save it to `~/token.txt` file.
+To use it on your local machine you have to generate Personal Access Token on [this website](https://github.com/settings/tokens) and save it to `~/token.txt` file.
 Then use
 ```
 cat ~/token.txt | docker login https://docker.pkg.github.com -u YOUR_GITHUB_USERNAME --password-stdin
 ```